science-of-sound

 Sound in Science: Its Importance

-Why is this invisible phenomenon that we commonly known as ‘Sound’, ever so important?
+Why is this invisible phenomenon that we commonly know as ‘Sound’, ever so important?
 Here’s a look at the importance of Sound in Science

-4. How do we explore our oceans?
-Through the use of Sonar devices, that use sound waves!
+How do we explore our oceans?
+Through the use of Sonar devices, which use sound waves!

 That’s not where the uses of Sonar end, of course!
 Sonar is an acronym for Sound Navigation Ranging.
-It has several uses, that include Navigation, Forecasting and in tracking Aircrafts and Missiles.
+It has several uses, which include Navigation, forecasting and tracking aircraft and Missiles.

-Yet again, it’s the sound waves that bats emit, that are reflected back to them after bouncing off their prey.
+Yet again, it’s the sound waves that bats emit that are reflected to them after bouncing off their prey.
 That helps them effectively zone in on their next meal!

-8. When was the last time you went to the hospital for a full body check-up?
-It’s none other than ultrasound ‘sound’ waves, that are used for scanning the insides of bodies.
+When was the last time you went to the hospital for a full-body check-up?
+It’s none other than ultrasound ‘sound’ waves that are used for scanning the insides of bodies.
 Clearly, one of the more important uses of sound in science.

 The Types of Sounds in Science